 Some was a little more complicated, as it required the dreaded maths.
 I calculated the daily cost of commuting a total of 40 miles between my home and office.
 In doing so, I realized that if I was able to work from home just one day per week, not only would I save money, but I’d save a life because it was only a matter of time before I murdered someone in a fit of rush hour road rage.
 Well worth it!

-So I talked to my boss and got work-from-home Fridays written into my contract.
+So I talked to my boss and got work-from-home Fridays approved.
 Money, time, and sanity saved.
 (And before you ask, yes, I wrote a guide on how I finally got him to agree.)

 BOOM. $1,177 in the bank.
 For me, that meant three round-trip flights home to visit my parental units, or maybe a new computer!
 Or more boring-er stuff like maxing out my IRA and beefing up an emergency fund.
 Sorry, it can’t always be exciting!